The FIRE SPORT UK GOLF SECTION Individual Championship.

 FORMAT OF COMPETITIONS

-36 hole Medal Competition (two rounds of 18 holes) played on the same day.
+36 hole Medal Competition (two rounds of 18 holes) played over two days.

 HANDICAPS (Max: Male 18.
 Female 24)

 All competitors must be in possession of a bona fide handicap i.e. Club or Brigade handicap and have it present for scrutiny by the organising committee on the practice day at the very latest.
 A handicap certificate handed in on the competition day will not be accepted

 Failure to provide a valid handicap certificate will mean that player will play the full competition off a handicap of scratch (zero).

 As the National Singles is a FSUK Golf Section event, players will, if he / she have one, play off their Golf Club handicap

 Any player who does not have a Golf Club handicap will play off their Brigade Golf Section Handicap